friedt/kenteken-check-NL-RDW/README.md

 Het is ook mogelijk om HTML5 validatie middels het 'pattern' attribuut toe te passen, welke is toegevoegd in de broncode.

+## Unit test

+kenteken-check-nl-class.js is 100% covered by unit testing using Jest.
+Jest is not part of the repository.
+One needs to install that first. kenteken-check-nl-class.spec.js contains the specs.

 # English

 Dutch(NL) licencecheck based on the official formats released by RDW (Rijksdienst voor het Wegverkeer) found behind the link added.